hi-noikiy/webshop/README.md

 ### Contributing to this project

-**All pull requests will be rejected** [DuckThom](https://github.com/DuckThom) is the only contributor for this project.
+**All pull requests will be rejected**
+[Thomas Wiringa](https://github.com/DuckThom) is the only contributor for this project.

 ### Other licenses